bart-lysander/forkcms-quickmenu/README.md

 * Website: http://www.reclame-mediabureau.nl/

 ## Installation
-* You can install the module through the backend by uploading the downloaded zipball (first unpak and remove the readme file and repack the backend and frontend folders).
+* You can install the module through the backend by uploading the downloaded zipball (first unpak and remove the files (*.md, .gitignore) and repack the backend and frontend folders).
 * You can unpack the zipball and upload the quickmenu folders in the /backend/modules and /frontend/modules files manually.
 After that you need to click install in the backend settings/modules page.

 ## Information